boogalistick/birthdayapp/README.md

 Inside the machine the project directory will be in the top level filesystem, cd inside it, wait a few minutes for the docker containers to spin up then do docker-compose ps to see them.

-it includes a Jenkins build that can be used a continuous deployment tool for newer versions of the application using the Jenkinsfile added in the project
+It includes a Jenkins build that can be used a continuous deployment tool for newer versions of the application using the Jenkinsfile added in the project.
 ```

 ## Setting up - Prerequisites